roowilliams/roowilliams.com/src/projects/2020-covid-mask.md

 ![EVERYMASK Face Frame](../images/everymask-face-frames.jpg "EVERYMASK Face Frame")

 - 1 uses a 3D printed nose piece, file available on <a href="https://www.thingiverse.com/thing:4266151" target="_blank">Thingiverse</a>.
 If you have access to a 3D printer go ahead and print this.
 - 2 uses a nose piece formed from a piece of stiff wire.
-Grab yourself a wire clothes hanger, a short nosed pliars and the printable template <a href="https://drive.google.com/file/d/17aeMhx-E7hsK5P1fRn87Dsu_-CW0uVBk/view?usp=sharing" target="_blank">available here</a>.
+Grab yourself a wire clothes hanger, a short nosed pliers and the printable template <a href="https://drive.google.com/file/d/17aeMhx-E7hsK5P1fRn87Dsu_-CW0uVBk/view?usp=sharing" target="_blank">available here</a>.

 To complete both versions you will also need:
 - A few rubber bands